AdvProg2020/AssignmentsSolutionsAndTests/README.md

-# Assignments Soloutions And Tests
+# Assignments Solutions And Tests
- Assignments soloutions and tests of Sharif Advanced Programming course
+ Assignments solutions and tests of Sharif Advanced Programming course

 ## Assignment 1
 ### Soloutions